tararoshan/ccat/brainstorming.md

     - authenticate its communication and/or commands.
 We don't want another attacker taking over our system.
     - attempt to hide itself from at least one detection method.

+#### TODO
+1. Send a CUSTOM message to the server
+  - have the server print out what it receives
+  - have the client print out a message from the server (eg. timestamp)
+2. Keep an open connection to the server
+3. Run each message as a sh process input

+4. figure out how to make it work with firewalls?
+5. figure out more advanced authentication than just a password ;-;
+6. hide from detection

+## How ccat works
+- maybe draw an outline, add in pictures

 ### Remote shell access to host
 - do it SSH-style